TehShrike/list-input/README.md

 ## In progress

-- Increase the horizontal padding of table header columns without messing up all the borders
 - custom keyboard interactions
 	- enter should take you to either the column below, or to the first column of the next row
 	- shift+enter should take you to the column above